Types of Assets & Gift Vehicles

 Types of Assets

-Cash.
 Cash is acceptable in any form.
-Checks shall be made payable to the Benton Community Foundation and mailed to PO Box 911, Corvallis, Oregon 97339 or delivered to the foundation office located at 660 NW Harrison Blvd, Corvallis, Oregon 97330.
+Checks shall be made payable to the Benton Community Foundation and mailed to PO Box 911, Corvallis, Oregon 97339 or delivered to the Foundation office located at 660 NW Harrison Blvd in Corvallis.

 - A title insurance commitment showing marketable title in the donor, free and clear of unacceptable encumbrances, issued by a reputable title insurance company;